 Data & video analysis, brokering & orchestration: Media orchestration standardisation

 MOS2S will actively contribute to the media orchestration standard and be the first to implement it.
 MOS2S will help refine the media orchestration standard architecture and its elements, lead the writing of the specification and help with validation by implementation.

-Partners involved: ETRI (KR), KPN (NL), TNO (NL).
+Partners involved: ETRI, Samsung (KR), KPN , TNO (NL).

 Outcome: Contributions to ongoing standardization efforts within MPEG.